 Incoming residents are expected to have scheduled all of their board exams (and preferably sat for them) prior to the start of residency.
 Understanding that scheduling can be difficult, accommodations will be made during the first 14 days of the residency for the purpose of completing board examinations.
 Failure to pass required board exams within the first 90 days of the residency will result in individual review by the RPD.
+If the resident fails to become licensed in Connecticut within 90 days from the start of the program, the resident must meet with the RPD.
+The RPD and resident will discuss a study plan for the resident to implement, and the resident may be granted an extended timeframe to become licensed- up to 120 days after the start of the residency year.
+Failure to become fully licensed within the first 120 days of the residency will result in individual review by the RPD.
 This review will require development of a remediation plan between the RPD and resident exploring the feasibility of a residency extension and/or dismissal from the program.
-Be it known that residents must be licensed pharmacists for at least 2/3 of the residency year, per ASHP Residency Standards (2014).
+Be it known that residents must be licensed pharmacists for at least 2/3 of the residency year, per ASHP Residency Standards (2023).

 Application materials must include: an official transcript from the School of Pharmacy, three letters of recommendation (preferably 1-employer, 1-academia/preceptor, 1-of applicant's choosing), letter of intent, and CV.
-Applications must be received by the December 26th deadline to be considered for the residency program beginning on or near July 1st.
-Residents for the PGY1 and program are selected through the matching program.
+Applications must be received by the January 1st deadline to be considered for the residency program beginning on or near July 1st.
+Residents for the PGY1 and program are selected through the matching program, complying with all National Matching Service rules.

 Members of the Residency Advisory Committee (RAC) review and rank applicants with a pre-defined, in-house process.
+A standard rubric will be used by RAC members to score applications based on pre-defined objective criteria.

-After applications have been ranked, applicants will then be invited for a 1-day interview (it could be virtual or on-site at their own expense; all candidates will be offered the same process opportunities).
+After applications have been ranked, applicants will then be invited for a 1-day virtual interview (all candidates will be offered the same process opportunities).
+Virtual interviews will be utilized to provide equitable access to all candidates.
+Interviews will be conducted using pre-determined questions with scoring for all candidates.
+Candidates will be given a patient case with questions to demonstrate clinical and professional abilities within 3-4 days of their interview.
+Cases are designed to be of similar scope and are assigned randomly to candidates.
 The RAC will reconvene upon completion of the interview process, discuss and review feedback from the rankings and interview scores, rank prospective candidates, and the RPD will submit the RAC's selection(s) to the RMP.